biodatalab/escape_excel/README.md

+# Escape Excel
-# Escape Excel: a tool for preventing gene symbol and accession conversion errors
+## a tool for preventing gene symbol and accession conversion errors

 ## Excel Plugin for Escape Excel
 Download and run setupEscapeExcel.exe on windows to install the plugin.
 You can download the latest version from [here](https://github.com/pstew/escape_excel/releases).